Antonín Sova: Life

 He was born in Pacov, a small town in South Bohemia, then part of the Austrian Empire, but from the age of two he grew up in nearby Lukavec.
-His father Jan was a teacher and choirmaster who occasionally composed.
+His father, Jan, was a teacher and choirmaster who occasionally composed.
 His mother died when he was 15 and his father married again (Sova never had a positive relationship with his stepmother Sabina).
-In Lukavec Antonín became acquainted with the sisters of Jaroslav Vrchlický.
+In Lukavec, Antonín, became acquainted with the sisters of Jaroslav Vrchlický.
 He studied at the grammar school in Pelhřimov, Tábor, and from 1881 to 1885 in Písek.
 He met the Písek-based poet Adolf Heyduk who helped him publish his first poems in literary magazines (he used the pen-names Ilja Georgov and for Lumír Valburga Turková).
-While at school he received the worst possible mark for morale because he ignored the interdict and wore a Czech tricolor tie in a park.
+While at school, he received the worst possible mark for morale because he ignored the interdict and wore a Czech tricolor tie in a park.

 He started studying law in Prague but he did not finish for lack of money.
 Jaroslav Vrchlický helped him find employment in Otto's encyclopedia editorial department which lasted for only a year.
 His next job was at the medical department of the Prague municipality.
 Eventually, from 1898 till he retired, he worked as a director of the Prague Municipal Library.

 He married Marie Kovaříková, who was almost 20 years younger, in 1900, and had a son Jan with her a year later.
-Their marriage broke up after several years, though.
+Their marriage broke up after several years.
 The poet contracted a disease that paralysed him for the last two decades of his life (probably syphilis).

-After the constitution of Czechoslovakia in 1918 he lived in Prague and was often visited by younger poets of various styles and political inclinations.
-In 1924 he moved "in his horsehair grave" to Pacov, where he died on a stormy August night in 1928.
+After the constitution of Czechoslovakia in 1918, he lived in Prague and was often visited by younger poets of various styles and political inclinations.
+In 1924, he moved "in his horsehair grave" to Pacov, where he died on a stormy August night in 1928.
 The funeral took place in Prague but his ashes were taken to a granite stone in Pacov.

 Early literary career

-In 1897 Sova was among the writers who established the first Czech official literary association, called Máj.
+In 1897, Sova was among the writers who established the first Czech official literary association, called Máj.
 His first published poetry collections were Realistické sloky (Realistic strophes, 1890), Květy intimních nálad (Flowers of Intimate Moods, 1891), Z mého kraje (From My Country, 1893), Soucit a vzdor (Compassion and Defiance, 1894), and Zlomená duše (Broken Soul, 1895).

 Sova was a supporter of the progressive national movement of the 1890s connected with the Omladina Trial.
-Together with 11 other writers he signed the manifesto called Česká moderna in 1895 to demand free speech, social reforms and individualism in art.
+Together with 11 other writers, he signed the manifesto called Česká moderna in 1895 to demand free speech, social reforms and individualism in art.
 The reflection of the manifesto in Sova's work is the collection Vybouřené smutky (Uprisen Griefs, 1897).